Bahrain Pearling Trail

 The site is Bahrain's second World Heritage Site after the Bahrain Fort.
 Though the site was inscribed under the label: "Pearling, testimony of an island economy" by the Bahrain Authority for Culture and Antiquities, the international media has consistently referred to it as the "Pearling Path".
+It qualifies as an open-air museum.

 Background

 The Pearling Path is located in the Muharraq island, close to Bahrain's capital, Manama.
 It encompasses 330,000 square meters including oyster beds and buildings related to the 19th century pearl industry.

 In 2013, the Bahrain Authority for Culture and Antiquities set out to preserve and revive the spirit of this historical area, highlighting its social and economic importance, especially in relation to the historical pearl trade.
 In addition to preserving and restoring historical structures, the urban regeneration project aims to ensure any new construction in the area is sensitive to heritage conservation and contemporary public space planning.

 The revitalization project includes conservation projects, new buildings, and plans for public spaces along with social and economic mandates.
 As part of the project, the Bahrain Authority for Culture and Antiquities is maintaining the city's public areas, streets, car parking, facades and reintroducing contemporary programs.